SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Formatting_cheatsheet.md

 To put anything in codespace window, you just indent those lines one or more tabs:

         To put anything in codespace window, you just indent those lines one or more tabs:
+If you have many lines of code you want in codespace, highlight the whole block and tab it all at once.

 To put filenames or short lines of code into `code font` you add ticks around it.
 This has to be the tick marks found on the same key as the tilda `~`.